 What are the Beneficiary Deeds?

-The Beneficiary Deed is an estate planning instrument (also refers to Transfer-on-death-deed, Transfer-on-death-designation, TOD, or, Pay-on-death-designation) to transfer assets from living or dead persons to beneficiaries.
+The Beneficiary Deed is an estate planning instrument (also refers to Transfer-on-death-deed, Transfer-on-death-designation, TOD deed, or, Pay-on-death-designation) to transfer assets from living or dead persons to beneficiaries.
 For Muslims, one of the restrictions of a Beneficiary deed under Islamic ruling is that the assets cannot be transferred to the Beneficiary who are not legal Islamic heirs.
-The estate transfers must govern under Islamic Wills or trust that comply with Shariah.
+The estate transfers must govern under Islamic Wills, Trust, or Waqf that comply with Shariah.
+So, you need creative approach of using Beneficiary Deeds to comply with Islamic Inheritance law.
 However, there is no restriction on using Beneficiary Deeds for transferring the assets of a Living person.
 It cannot be changed after mental incapacity or death.
+Similar to other estate plan, Beneficiary deed also come with Pros and Cons.
 Beneficiary Deeds is popular across North America (United States, Canada), Europe (United Kingdom), Australia, Asia (India, China), and the Middle-east.

 What are the types of Beneficiary Deeds?